tlonny/lonnymq/README.md

 }
 ```

 To improve reactivity, you can use the events system to track when new messages become available.
-By listening for `MESSAGE_CREATED` and `MESSAGE_DEFERRED` events and tracking their `delayMs`, you can determine the optimal time to retry dequeuing:
+By listening for `MESSAGE_CREATED` and `MESSAGE_DEFERRED` events and tracking their `offsetMs`, you can determine the optimal time to retry dequeuing:

 ```typescript
 // LISTEN/NOTIFY only works with a single connection - not on a connection pool.